cosmos/ibc-go/docs/docs/03-light-clients/05-tendermint/01-overview.md

 ## Overview

 The tendermint client is the first and most deployed light client in IBC.
-It implements the IBC Light Client interface to track a counterparty running Comet BFT consensus.
-Note: Tendermint is the old name of Comet BFT which has been retained in IBC to avoid expensive migration costs.
+It implements the IBC Light Client interface to track a counterparty running [CometBFT](https://github.com/cometbft/cometbft) consensus.
+Note: Tendermint is the old name of CometBFT which has been retained in IBC to avoid expensive migration costs.

 ## Synopsis

 ### Initialization

-The Tendermint light client is initialized with a ClientState that contains parameters necessary for CometBFT header verification along with a latest height and ConsensusState which encapsulates a root of trust header that will serve to verify future incoming headers from the counterparty.
+The Tendermint light client is initialized with a ClientState that contains parameters necessary for CometBFT header verification along with a latest height and ConsensusState which encapsulates the application state root of a trust header that will serve to verify future incoming headers from the counterparty.

 ```proto
 message ClientState {